Fulbright Student Applicants

-Applications including all supporting materials are be submitted in September for grants beginning the following August.
+Applications including all supporting materials are to be submitted on August 31, 2017 for grants beginning in 2018.
 Applicants sit for a campus interview and are then given time to amend their application.
 Final applications are submitted online to Fulbright in October.
 The U.S. Fulbright Committee forwards a list of recommendations to the respective host countries for further review, finalists are named in January.
 Winners are notified between April and June.
 The competition timeline is available on the Fulbright website.

 - Be a U.S. citizen at the time of application

 - Hold a B.A. degree (or equivalent) before the start date of your grant